THE SHIELD SCIENTIFIC GLOVE CHEMICAL RESISTANCE GUIDE

 An important additional consideration when assessing the chemical resistance properties of gloves is degradation.
 According to EN ISO 374-1:2016, degradation relates to the “deleterious change in one or more properties of a protective glove material due to contact with a chemical.
 These changes include flaking, swelling, disintegration, embrittlement, discolouration, dimensions, appearance, hardening, softening etc”.
-Resistance to degradation can now be measured by a recently published standard EN 374-4:2013 and is now a compulsory test for PPE Category II certification of gloves offering protection to hazardous chemicals.
+Resistance to degradation can now be measured by a recently published standard EN 374-4:2013 and is now a compulsory test for PPE Category III certification of gloves offering protection to hazardous chemicals.
 The new degradation test is based on puncture resistance, whilst the glove is in continuous contact with the chemical.
 The amount of force that is required to puncture the glove sample with a stylus is recorded.
-At the end of the one hour exposure period, degradation is expressed as a percentage change in puncture resistance (between the unexposed and exposed test specimens).
+At the end of the one hour exposure period, degradation is expressed as a percentage change in puncture resistance (between the unexposed and exposed test specimens) and is referred to as DR (Degradation Rate) in the chemical resistance guide.
 The importance of degradation in reducing the protective properties of gloves is particularly relevant to the more corrosive chemicals.

 Whilst we have endeavoured to show most of the test data that is currently available, the chemical resistance guide is constantly being updated.
 Likewise we have chosen not to include data that may be of a very specialist nature (e.g. testing against various chemotherapy drugs).
 Therefore if you cannot find the chemical test data that you are seeking, please do not hesitate to contact us.

 DISCLAIMER: The data provided was based on gloves tested under laboratory conditions, in accordance with EN 16523-1:2015 (formerly EN 374-3:2003) and EN 374-4:2013.
 The information is for guidance only and may not reflect the user’s application.
 A risk assessment should always be made by purchaser to assess the suitability of gloves for a specific application.